davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## WindowsIdentity.RunImpersonated

 This API runs the specified action as the impersonated Windows identity.
-Unfortunately there's no asynchronous version of the callback.
+An [asynchronous version of the callback](https://docs.microsoft.com/en-us/dotnet/api/system.security.principal.windowsidentity.runimpersonatedasync) was introduced in .NET 5.0.

 ❌ **BAD** This example tries to execute the query asynchronously, and then wait for it outside of the call to `RunImpersonated`.
 This will throw because the query might be executing outside of the impersonation context.